Table of Contents

 Have you ever noticed you are nicer to your friends than yourself?

 I am so hard on myself!
 When I read this study I realized this might be a key anxiety solution.
 Talking to yourself in third person can actually reduce anxiety.
-Research shows third person talk works because it creates “psychological distance” between you and the perceived threat.
+Research by Jason Moser and others mention that third person talk works because it creates “psychological distance” between you and the perceived threat.

 In other words, third person self-talk lets you look at things more objectively instead of being consumed by stress and anxiety.
 You will also talk with more kindness and forgiveness to yourself, just like you were consoling a close friend!

 Here are some self-talk phrases I’ve used recently during stressful situations:

 - “It’s okay to be a little late, Vanessa.”

 - “Vanessa, don’t let small problems eat at you!”

 - “You did great during that interview, Vanessa!”

 - “Vanessa, you can do it!”

 Action step: Think of a recent situation that caused you stress or anxiety.
 Think of the negative things you told yourself and replace them with positive third person talk!